|Sandwich Illinois Emergency Management Agency|

 Third, ASSEMBLE a 'ready kit' to leave in or near your shelter area.
 This kit should contain thick blankets to cover up with against debris, a working battery powered broadcast radio (AM or AM/FM), and a working flashlight.
 This kit should be checked periodically to make sure that the light and radio will work when the time comes.
 The radio will be used to monitor a local radio station to keep track of the storm.

 Last, BE AWARE of changing weather conditions.
 Check a GOOD weather forecast daily, preferably the one gotten via NOAA Weather Radio.
+Don't bet your or your family's lives on media weathertainers who are interested in gaining viewers and not in accuracy.
+(The Weather Channel quit being about weather a long time ago.)
 The Hazardous Weather Outlook is broadcast frequently on NOAA Weather Radio, and is updated several times daily.
 Check the weather frequently on days when severe weather is expected.
 Know where the people for which you are responsible are on those days, so you don't spend precious time looking for kids rather than taking cover.

 NOW is the time to review your preparations for severe weather.
 You won't have time to do it while the wind is blowing, the hail is falling, and you can't find the kids.